DiegoMeseguer/hobbes-bot/README.md

 ```

 Once you have all the credentials you can create an .env file under src/
-Following the env_sample file paste your credentials in the .env file
+Following the env_sample file, paste your credentials in the .env file
 For more information, see https://pypi.org/project/python-dotenv/

 Now you should be able to make a post by running